nacht-falter/text-inspector/README.md

 #### Text creation
 - When you create a new text item, you will be asked to provide a title for the text.
 Next, you can choose to enter the text from the command line or to provide a text file.
 - If you decide to enter text from the command line, you can paste the text or enter it manually.
 To save your input, enter `Done!` on a new line and press Enter.
 (Alternatively, you can try pressing `Ctrl-D` (or `Ctrl-Z` on Windows) on a new line.)
 - Providing a text file will only work, if you are running [Text Inspector](https://github.com/nacht-falter/text-inspector) locally on your machine.
-If you are using the [version deployed to Heroku](https://text-inspector.herokuapp.com/), you can read from example files uploaded to the server to test the feature.

 ![User input](media/text-inspector-user-input-screenshot.png)